Foam Lake

-Foam Lake is a town in the province of Saskatchewan, Canada.
+Foam Lake is a town in the Canadian province of Saskatchewan.
 It had a population of 1,123 in 2006.
 It is located in a mixed agricultural area approximately 220 km south-east of Saskatoon on the Yellowhead Highway.
 Foam Lake, the lake for which the town is named, is located about 5 km to the north-west.

 History

 Foam Lake was founded in 1882 by Joshua Milligan, an English fur trader.
 It was subsequently settled by Icelanders, Ukrainians, and various English-speaking nationalities.
 It was incorporated as a town in 1924.